-In 2012 the Chief Rabbi Jonathan Sacks delivered a keynote lecture at Bushey Synagogue, entitled ‘The Hidden Story of Chanukah’.
-With thanks to Bushey Synagogue for use of this video.
+On 20th October 2012, the Chief Rabbi Jonathan Sacks delivered a keynote lecture at Bushey Synagogue about the story within the story of Chanukah.
+With thanks to Bushey Synagogue for use of their video footage.

 Let’s do a little bit of Chanukah, because Chanukah is on the way.
 Should we do that?
 I want to tell you the story that you don’t know about Chanukah, and here it is.

 Does anyone know where the story of Chanukah is actually told?
 Anyone know?
 Yeah?

 Yeah.
 The story of Chanukah is actually told in two books, both of which are what are called … they’re in the Apocrypha.
 We call them Sefarim Chitzona’im.
 What do I mean by that?
 I mean this.
 What do we call the Hebrew Bible?
 What do we call it?

 We call it Tanach, right?
 Torah, Nevi’im, Ketuvim.
 Torah: the five books of Moses.
 They’re the holiest of our books.
 Then a little below that, the Nevi’im: the historical books like Joshua, Judges, 1 and 2 Samuel, 1 and 2 Kings, plus all the prophetic books, Isaiah, Jeremiah, Ezekiel and the shorter prophets.
 Then Ketuvim, which include things like the Book of Psalms, the Book of Proverbs, the Megillot, and so and so forth.